AdekunleOjo/Diversity-Inclusion/README.md

 This is a power BI project on Diversity & Inclusion analysis.
 The project is to analyze and derive insights about the Employees’ gender to answer crucial questions and help the organization to make data driven decisions.

-**_Disclaimer_**: _The datasets and reports do not represent any company or organization, but just a dummy dataset to demonstrate potential in Power BI._

 ##  Problem statement
 1. Creating visualizations to represent HR data focusing on gender-related KPIs.